cmhollins2022/Fundamentals/Problem-Solving-for-Developers.md

 3. __Write code that makes it pass__ -> Implement code that makes the test pass.
 (Figure out how to do it.)
 4. __Optimize it__ -> Simplify and optimize code.
 (Reflect)

-- Helps you understand your code.
+- Helps you understand your code _(And catch issues faster than manual debugging)_.
 - Prevents regressions.
 ## 5. Implement
 ## 6. Reflect